Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph: Acknowledgements

 \section{Acknowledgements}

-The research of TK was supported by joint grant (19-51-15001) of the Russian Foundation for Basic Research and the Centre National de la Recherche Scientifique, France.
-The research of SF was supported by the Akademgorodok Mathematical Centre under agreement no.\ 075-15-2019-1675 with the Ministry of Science and Higher Education.
-The research of AP was supported by state contract of the Sobolev Institute of Mathematics (project no.\ 0314-2019-0014).
+The research of TK was partially supported by the CNRS PRC collaborative grant CNRS-193-382.
+The research of SF was partially supported by the Akademgorodok Mathematical Centre under agreement no.\ 075-15-2019-1675 with the Ministry of Science and Higher Education.
+The research of AP was supported by the Sobolev Institute of Mathematics contract no.\ 0314-2019-0014.

 The authors would like to thank an anonymous referee who read the manuscript in great detail, made us aware of references \cite{KRS} and \cite{SZ}, and suggested various improvements.
-The referee's remarks helped us to largely improve the presentation of the paper, and, in particular, to provide a proof for Lemma \ref{sturmlem} and substantially refine the proof of Proposition \ref{-qcrit}.
+The referee's remarks helped us to largely improve the presentation of the paper, and, in particular, to provide a short proof for Lemma \ref{sturmlem} and add all details of Proposition \ref{-qcrit}.